 We all deal with scheduling force calibration a little bit differently, and most of us struggle when our equipment is out for calibration.
 Imagine this scenario.
 The company we send our equipment to promises a turnaround time to meet our schedule.
 That date slips, we are not notified, and we start to feel like we are bothering them for updates.

-At Morehouse, we have been on both the customer and vendor sides of this scenario.
-Things happen, and we get that.
+At Morehouse, we have a 7-10 day calibration lead time.
 This article will examine the not-so-hidden cost of the downtime that most companies experience with calibration.
 We will review the challenges from the suppliers side and provide four ways you can help make sure your equipment back in time.

 This presumes that you use a reputable service provider like Morehouse.
 Our goal is 100 % on-time service.
 This does not always happen and many times we miss because of something the customer did or did not do.
 First, we will cover the actual cost and pain of downtime.